myopenmath/policies/terms-of-service.md

   for the accessibility of the platform, and users are responsible for ensuring the content they create or use is accessible.
   If you find an issue with the platform accessibility, please contact support@myopenmath.com.
-  If you find an issue with content accessibility, and instructor should use the "report issue" feature in MyOpenMath to notify the creator.
+  If you find an issue with content accessibility, an instructor should use the "report issue" feature in MyOpenMath to notify the creator.

 <h2 id="copyright">9.
 Copyright Infringement</h2>